Unique Challenges American-Born Mandarin Speakers Face When Speaking Mandarin

 Standard Mandarin learning resources are geared towards helping you sound like a native (of the motherland), but what about when we want to talk about things that are specific to growing up in the west, like media representation or mental health?
 If you grew up in the west to parents from the east, I know you've experienced culture clashes on so many different levels in your life.
 Because at the end of the day, language is not just made up of words - culture is inherently baked into language as well.
 So when we're trying to express to our families that we want to find meaning and passion in our work even if it doesn't command the highest salaries, or when we want to share how supported we feel going to therapy to maintain our mental health, we're often at a loss for words trying to talk about these things and the conversation may quickly end in frustration because we're not able to convey what we actually think.

 Does that sound like you?
-If so, I encourage you to check out Real You Mandarin: Beginnings, an online Mandarin course I built with a Taiwan-based Mandarin teacher to help you express the real you.
+If so, I'd encourage you to check out Real You Mandarin: Self-Expression — our newest course, co-created with Crystal Hsia, a Mandarin teacher from Taiwan, specifically for ABCs and ABTs who want to express themselves on the topics that actually matter: relationships, identity, ambition, family dynamics, and more.

-© Real You Mandarin LLC Terms and Conditions
+© Real You Languages LLC Terms and Conditions